8 New Skincare Trends That’ll Be Everywhere In 2025

 Wellness-based, doctor-led brands

 As opposed to the many clinical, doctor-led brands on the market, there’s a growing shift towards wellness-driven skincare.
 This takes its cue from the psychodermatology movement, which highlights the close connection between mental health and skin health.
-“Given the strong link between the mind and the skin, many of us are also practicing mindful [skincare], where the ritual of applying products is linked to a sensory experience such as aromatherapy or massage for maximum relaxation,” notes consultant dermatologist Dr. Jonathan Kentley.
+“Given the strong link between the mind and the skin, many of us are also practising mindful [skincare], where the ritual of applying products is linked to a sensory experience such as aromatherapy or massage for maximum relaxation,” notes Dr Jonathan Kentley, consultant dermatologist and British Skin Foundation spokesperson.

 AdvertisementADVERTISEMENT